ChadsArcade/Mame-Spinner/README.md

 First efforts used a Pro Micro as they are very easy to use as HID devices - simply include Mouse.h and do a mouse.move(x,0,0).
 Whilst this works under a Windowed OS, DOS did not see the device as a mouse.
 I think this may be because the Arduino presents itself as multiple USB devices.

+The code for this is included as ProMicro-Spinner.ino and is the easiest solution for those wanting a USB working under a Windows/Linux environment.
+The device will be seen as a mouse and will move the cursor along the X axis.
+The code is heavily commented and details the connections to be made to the spinner, and the option to scale up or down the sensitivity.

 #### Second attempt: Arduino emulating a PS/2 Mouse

 The next attempt was to use the Arduino as a PS/2 mouse emulator, using the Arduino "PS2Dev" library.
 Whilst I could get this to work well under Windows (XP), DOS again did not play ball.
 The device was recognised, but would either go crazy (Spinning all over the place and pressing fire) or lock up.
 Debug suggests the lock up may be a problem with the PS2Dev library, the "mouse" gets into a state where it thinks the host wants to send it a command, and it waits and waits for a command that never comes.